hackclub/camp/cohort_4/playbook/ACTIVITIES.md

   - Make sure to give context by explaining the basic overview of the app and why this is a failure
 - After presenting something they failed at, they can show off what they made

+## Links

+Before kicking off demos, we'll want to collect links to all of the web projects from the hackers in the Slack.
+To do just, just send out a message along the lines of the following:

+    3:20 PM <zrl> @channel: Hey all!
+The time has come to collect links to your projects.
+If you have a project that works on the web, please just paste a link to it here.
+Don't hesitate to ask us for help doing that!

+Ideally all links would be collected by 10 minutes before demos start, giving a good buffer if any hackers run into errors getting their projects online.

+If their project is not a web project, we recommend using a Google Hangout on the computer connected to the projector and the computer they developed on and using screen sharing to share their work.
+It's certainly less than ideal, but it has worked in the past.

 ## First-time demos